williamsjmzhdz/NexusFi/PROGRESS.md

 ## 🎯 Learning Goals for This Project

-By completing NexusFi, Francisco will learn:
+By completing NexusFi, Willy will learn:

 ### Backend